-Click on the following link to read the response: http://www.datingadvice.com/advice/my-perfect-gay-boyfriend
+Click on the following link to read the rest: http://www.datingadvice.com/advice/bottoms-can-two-bottoms-make-relationship-work

 © Dr. Brian Rzepczynski, The Gay Love Coach